 Trusting God to plan one’s family is one of the greatest ways that a believer can be a light that reproves a world that doesn’t believe that God should be entrusted with the control of their lives.

 To the question, “Can I afford a large family?”
 I answer, “I cannot afford to be without anything my God wants me to have.”
-Every good and perfect gift comes from above, and children are not a burden, they are the greatest of gifts and blessings to a man.
+Every good and perfect gift comes from above, and children are not a burden, they are the greatest of gifts and blessings to us.
 God uses them to teach us so much.
 We grow through the experience of knowing and raising each one.
 We are not impoverished by their presence in our lives, we are wonderfully enriched.
 But we live in a day when truth has fallen into the street and man believes he knows better than God.
 While that is the attitude of the world, should it be the attitude of God’s people?
 Why do we feel we know better than our God where our blessing lies?
 Why do we reserve the right to “control” this area of our life while wanting to call Him Lord everywhere else?
-Whether we like to believe it or not: if He is not Lord of all, He is not Lord at all.
+Whether we want to believe it or not: if He is not Lord of all, He is not Lord at all.

 Trusting God to plan one’s family is one of the greatest ways that a believer can be a light that reproves a world that doesn’t believe that God should be entrusted with the control of their lives.
 People of the world like being in control, that’s why “birth control” is a very good idea to them.
-They like making their own plans without taken God into consideration, that’s why “family planning” is attractive to them.
+They like making their own plans without taking God into consideration, that’s why “family planning” is attractive to them.
 They are their own people, who have to look to themselves in order to survive in this world.
 They pride themselves on being self-sufficient.
 They deem themselves to be prudent and forward thinking, using their common sense to not get into any situations where they will be in want.
 Everything is about securing for themselves the best life possible and protecting themselves from being too “stretched thin” down the line.
 Little do they know that this is the very thing God uses so we can depend on Him and discover His provisions.
 In trying to save their lives, the world loses the life they could have had with God.

 The truth is we are far more in control of our lives than we like to believe.
 We have far less trust in the Lord than we think we have.